 Not much has changed under the hood, but the surface is much more appealing and simpler to digest.
 Experienced gaffers will certainly appreciate the more streamlined – and particularly purple – user interface, but new players can benefit from tutorials for key systems in a way that’s informative without being overwhelming.
-Optional walkthroughs for training and building tactical philosophies are a handy head start, but control freaks can customise every fitness session and player role down to the tiniest granular detail.
+Optional walkthroughs for training and building FM19 tactics are a handy head start, but control freaks can customise every fitness session and player role down to the tiniest granular detail.
 If you fancy yourself as the next special one, this is the only PC game you need.

 Jurassic World Evolution